VirusTotal/yara-x/site/content/blog/introducing-yara-x/index.md

   noindex: false # false (default) or true
 ---

-For over 15 years, YARA has been growing and evolving until it became an indispensable tool in every malware researcher's toolbox.
+For over 15 years, [YARA](https://github.com/VirusTotal/yara) has been growing and evolving until it became an indispensable tool in every malware researcher's toolbox.
 Throughout this time YARA has seen numerous updates, with new features added and countless bugs fixed.
-But today, I'm excited to announce the biggest change yet: a complete rewrite.
+But today, I'm excited to announce the biggest change yet: a full rewrite.

-YARA-X is a completely new implementation of YARA, and it has the following
+YARA-X is a completely new implementation of YARA in Rust, and it has the following goals:
-goals:

 * **Better user experience**: The new command-line interface is more modern and colorful, and error reports are now more explicative.
 More features aimed at